 Its ironic that the article talks about a breach of the Helsinki Accords.

 Today, Finland would not be a credible broker of any peace and security agreements between global powers.
 Nor Stockholm.
-And the palestinians would dismiss any idea of a new Oslo Accords when Israel is shadow memmber of the same NATO and ultimately Norway is on their side, despite any symbolic dissent.
+And the Palestinians would dismiss any idea of a new Oslo Accords when Israel is shadow member of the NATO and ultimately Norway is a US puppet on the side of the zionist agenda, despite any symbolic dissent.

 The ceaseless expansion of NATO was one of the worst things the so-called west has done.
 And out of boundless greed for power and money.
 Neocolonialsm. .